philrelton/Scalar-Dark-Matter-LPSD/README.md

 }
 ```

 Please feel free to use all non-LPSD code here without request.
-However, if you do, please cite to Vermeulen et al
+However, if you do, please cite Vermeulen et al